 The alternatives to solid modeling are using 2D wire frame modeling or surface modeling which can make design intents and specifications unclear or lead to manufacturing challenges.

 A 2D wire frame model consists of a collection of drawings that show different views of a single model in order to communicate specifications.
-In a 2D model each view is typically generated separately from each other leaving more room for error or miscommunication that goes undetected until the manufacturing or construction process requiring clarifications.
-2D wire frame models also are unable to properly define more complex 3D part geometries for machining.
+In a 2D model each view is generated separately from each other leaving more room for error or miscommunication that goes undetected until the manufacturing or construction process potentially leading to the need for costly revisions.
+2D wire frame models are also unable to properly define more complex 3D part geometries for machining.

 Solid Modeling provides several advantages over both 2D wire frame models and surface models.
 Solid modeling improves communication and visualization, simplifies modeling complex shapes, provides an easier method of programming a machining algorithm, and keeps track of action history allowing for undo and redo buttons.
 Solid Modeling also allows for generating model-based definition CAD models which are fully defined 3D models that allow for improved communication over alternative 2D design views that other methods output.